godotengine/godot-docs/classes/class_arvrinterface.rst

 - :ref:`int<class_int>` **get_capabilities** **(** **)** const

-Returns a combination of flags providing information about the capabilities of this interface.
+Returns a combination of :ref:`Capabilities<enum_ARVRInterface_Capabilities>` flags providing information about the capabilities of this interface.

 ----